-- Services are not distributed fairly.
-Leaders favour people from the sub-county from which they originate, like the former District Chairperson. - Service User Committees were created and are functional. - We have reminded our councillor about the need for a public toilet at Gomi trading centre (Agali sub-county) but he has never responded to our demand.

-We complained about the timing of the supply of cassava stems under Operation Wealth Creation but they kept distributing them during the dry seasons and they dried up.

-- Sometimes targets are not met and projects are pushed to the next financial year because of minimal funds and lack of adequate equipment. - The quality of construction materials and techniques for roads and small buildings is poor. - We generate a report of priorities at the sub-county and forward it to the district.
+Services are not distributed fairly.
+Leaders favour people from the sub-county from which they originate, like the former District Chairperson.
+Service User Committees were created and are functional.
+We have reminded our councillor about the need for a public toilet at Gomi trading centre (Agali sub-county) but he has never responded to our demand.
+VOICES OF RESPONDENTS Service User Committees were created and are functional.
+We have reminded our councillor about the need for a public toilet at Gomi trading centre (Agali sub-county) but he has never responded to our Leaders favour people from the sub-county from which they originate, about the timing of the about the need for a public toilet at Gomi trading centre (Agali sub-county) but he has never responded to our and are functional. under Operation Wealth Creation but they kept about the need for a public toilet at Gomi trading centre (Agali sub-county) but he has never responded to our the dry seasons and they Sometimes targets are not met and projects are pushed to the next financial year because of minimal funds and lack of adequate equipment.
+The quality of construction materials and techniques for roads and small buildings is poor.
+We generate a report of priorities at the sub-county and forward it to the district.
 After checks from the central government, our areas of interest are then given funding through the district.
+Sometimes targets are not met and projects are pushed to the next financial year because of minimal funds and lack of and techniques for roads and small buildings is poor.
+We generate a report of priorities at the sub-county and forward it to the district.
+After checks from the central government, our areas of interest are then given funding through the